yamin-shihab/study-notes/grade-7/social.md

 + Confederation had four key politicians who wanted it most:
     + John A. Macdonald came from Canada West, born in Scotland.
 He wanted a nation that spread from "sea to sea", that gave provinces powers, and kept ties with Britain.
 He then became the first prime minister of Canada.
     + George-Etienne Cartier came from Canada East, born in Lower Canada.
 He supported political change, but didn't want Canada to become a republic like the US.
 He also supported French and Catholicism being part of Canada.
     + George Brown came from Canada West, born in Scotland.
-He founded the Globe newspaper in Toronto, which later became the Globe and Mail.
+He founded the Globe newspaper in Toronto, which later became The Globe and Mail.
 He originally didn't support Confederation and instead "rep by pop" (representation by population) so that the English get the majority.
-He often targeted Macdonald for criticism, but later changed his mind and encouraged Confederation.
+Furthermore, he often targeted Macdonald for criticism, but he later changed his mind and encouraged Confederation.
     + Etienne-Paschal Tache was a patriote during the Rebellions of 1837 and 1838.
 He was also a passionate advocate for Confederation and protection for Canadiens.
 He helped forge and lead the alliance with John A. Macdonald known as the "Great Coalition" that became central to the success of Confederation.
 + Political deadlock is when equally powerful players can't agree on a course of action.
 + Some people thought Confederation was bad for Canadiens, while some didn't.